cmccuistion-hv/Hitachi-CSI-Log-Bundle/README.md

 This repository includes an HTML-based log viewer (`Hitachi-CSI-log-Bundle-Viewer.html`) for comprehensive analysis of collected logs.
 Simply open the HTML file in a browser and load your log bundle directory.

+**Note**: The viewer supports both ZIP files and folders.
+Drag and drop ZIP files directly, or use the browse buttons to select either ZIP files or folders.

 ### Viewer Features

 - **Multi-Cluster Support**: View and filter logs, health data, and configuration by cluster when using multi-cluster bundles